Understanding noise pollution: What is it and how can you reduce it?

 But how can we effectively reduce noise pollution?

 Completely eradicating noise pollution is just not possible and is not good for sustaining normal business activities.
-The mission should be to minimise, identify and control the most harmful sources of noise pollution.
+The mission should be to minimise, measure noise, identify and control the most harmful sources of noise pollution.
 There are many solutions to reduce noises such as:

 - Soundproofing and insulation.